 Children in Poverty

-In 2010 and 2011, more than one in five children (22 percent) lived in families with incomes below the poverty line, the highest level since 1993...
+In 2010, more than one in five children (22 percent) lived in families with incomes below the poverty line, the highest level since 1993; by 2012, this proportion had fallen only slightly.
+Black and Hispanic children, children living in single-mother families, and children under five are even more likely to be poor.

 Child Trends examines sexual activity, fertility, and contraceptive use and decision-making, focusing particularly on teens and young adults.
 Our research informs program providers and policymakers on strategies to prevent unintended pregnancies and sexually transmitted infections, and to promote healthy relationships.
 We collect and analyze data about teens and young adults, track trends, evaluate programs, and design and test new interventions and measures.